MatteoIorio11/IRS/lab1/composite_behaviours.md

 2. *photo_logic*: this file contains the logic for the phototaxi task;
 3. *move_random_logic*: logic for random walking in the arena.

 Because this assesment has no specifics about what the robot has to do when the robot does not detect any light at all, I have decided to add the random walking logic only when the robot detects not light and in the nearby there are not obstacles to avoid.
+This entire system works with a logic that can be categorized as a subclass of a *fuzzy logic*.

 Each of this *file* exposes two different methods:

 1. *sense*: search in the environment around the robot and decided if it has to do something;
 2. *callback*: apply the main logic designed in the file (avoid the obstacle, go towards the light, random walk).